averos-io/averos-io.github.io/_docs/getting-started/09-customize-your-app-averos-workflow.md

 >More on averos specifications is available in the [detailed averos documentation]({{ "/averos/documentation/generic-usecases/averos-crud/" | relative_url}}).
 {: .notice--danger}

-At the end of the **averos-crud** workflow execution almost all use cases mentioned above will be available and ready for use without any additional line of code.
+At the end of the **advanced-crud** workflow execution almost all use cases mentioned above will be available and ready for use without any additional line of code.

 **🎉🎉🎉 Congratulations!
 Averos has spared you months of coding and environment useless configurations allowing you to focus on what really matters the most!
 You are ready to grow your business 🎉🎉🎉**